-Gonzaga University's Department of Nursing seeks to fill a 9-month, full-time tenure-track faculty position beginning fall 2019.
-The department is interested in applicants with expertise in either psychiatric-mental health, medical-surgical, or population–based nursing, as well as experience teaching campus-based and online didactic courses and practicum/clinical courses.
-The ideal candidate will have the expertise to teach across all nursing programs.
+Gonzaga University in Spokane, WA seeks to fill a 9-month, full-time tenure-track faculty position in the Department of Nursing beginning fall 2020.
+The department is interested in applicants with expertise in adult health nursing.
+The ideal candidate must be willing to teach across all nursing programs, but primarily in the BSN program.
+The BSN program is a campus-based program that is offered during the fall and spring semesters.
+The successful candidate will have demonstrated competence in teaching, advising, scholarship and curriculum development.
 If hired, the candidate must be willing to relocate to the Spokane area.

-Earned Doctor of Nursing Practice (DNP) degree or PhD in Nursing (a doctoral degree in a related field is acceptable if the master's degree is in nursing).
+Earned PhD in Nursing or Doctor of Nursing Practice (DNP) degree (a doctoral degree in a related field is acceptable if the master's degree is in nursing).

 Master of Science degree in nursing (a master's degree in a related field is acceptable if the doctoral degree is in nursing).